grame-cncm/faustdoc/src/manual/faq.md

 }
 ```

-But if the signal is at sample rate, as in `process = vslider("foo", 0, 0, 1, 0.01) : si.smooth(0.9) : vbargraph("bar", 0, 1);`, the calculation must be at sample rate to be correct (that is to properly update the signal state at each sample), even if all the values are not displayed:
+But if the signal is at sample rate, as in `process = vslider("foo", 0, 0, 1, 0.01) : si.smooth(0.9) : vbargraph("bar", 0, 1);`, the calculation must be at sample rate to be correct (that is, to properly update the signal state at each sample), even if all the values are not displayed:

 ```C++
 virtual void compute(int count, FAUSTFLOAT** inputs, FAUSTFLOAT** outputs)